Uncertainty-Aware Reward Discounting for Mitigating Reward Hacking

 \subsection{Scalability in Continuous Control (Hopper-v4 and Walker2d-v4)}

 To evaluate the scalability of the UARD framework, we transitioned from discrete grid-worlds to the \textbf{Hopper-v4} and \textbf{Walker2d-v4} MuJoCo physics benchmarks.
-These environments present a significant alignment challenge: high-dimensional state spaces allow agents to discover "physics exploits" such as unnatural joint vibrations or posture leaning that maximize forward velocity while violating human intent.
+These environments present a significant alignment challenge: high-dimensional state spaces allow agents to discover "physics exploits" such as unnatural joint vibrations or posture leaning that maximize forward velocity while deviating from intended task behavior.

 In \textbf{Hopper-v4} (Figure~\ref{fig:hopper_scaling}), baseline PPO and SAC agents exhibit gradual performance drift, deviating from stable locomotion patterns over training.
 This suggests a subtle form of reward misalignment, where policies exploit minor inconsistencies in the environment dynamics.
 In contrast, UARD maintains a stable trajectory, remaining consistently aligned with the intended objective.